dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.2.7**

+*   Fixed bug introduced in a recent release where the messaging recommended to login would be shown even when the user was logged in (is the message was not disabled in settings)
+*   Fixed issue that caused the Calendar extension pop-up signup form to not have user values pre-filled in some cases (and also showed the login recommendation message)

 **Version 3.2.6**

 *   Modified the dropdown page select boxes in the settings to allow selection of private pages, instead of just published pages.